Master of Science in Education (Elementary Education (PreK-6) – Licensed Teachers)

 Discover the full Master of Science in Education (Elementary Education (PreK-6) – Licensed Teachers) course listing by visiting the Academic Catalog.

-Graduates of the Master of Science in Education (Elementary Education (PreK-6) for Licensed Teachers) will qualify for initial K-6 teaching licensure through the Kansas State Department of Education.
-This certification enables them to pursue teaching and support positions in both public and private elementary schools.
-As the demand for qualified elementary educators continues to grow, FHSU graduates are exceptionally well-prepared to meet this need.
+Graduates are eligible for initial K–6 teaching licensure through the Kansas State Department of Education, qualifying them for teaching and support roles in public and private elementary schools.
+With continued demand for qualified educators, graduates are well-prepared to enter the field and contribute effectively in elementary education settings.

 Elementary School Teacher

-Graduates can serve as full-time teachers in PreK-6 classrooms, planning and delivering instruction in all core content areas.
-They will manage their classrooms, assess student progress, communicate with families, and create supportive environments that foster academic and social development.
+Elementary school teachers plan and deliver instruction across core subject areas in PreK–6 classrooms.
+They manage classroom environments, assess student progress, communicate with families, and create supportive settings that promote academic achievement and social development.

 Academic Performance

 Applicants must have a minimum undergraduate GPA of 2.75.
-Additionally, they must have received a grade of B or higher in English Composition II and Speech/Oral Communication and a C or higher in a college-level mathematics course.
-We will evaluate undergraduate transcripts to determine if students have completed general education coursework in the sciences, humanities, and social sciences.
+A grade of B or higher is required in English Composition II and Speech/Oral Communication, along with a grade of C or higher in a college-level mathematics course.
+Undergraduate transcripts are also reviewed to confirm completion of general education coursework in the sciences, humanities, and social sciences.

 Personal Statement

-Applicants must submit a written statement of at least 250 words describing the applicant's motivation to pursue K-6 licensure.
-The statement should address the applicant's professional goals, personal qualities suited to teaching, and readiness for graduate-level academic work.
+Applicants must submit a written statement of at least 250 words outlining their motivation for pursuing K–6 licensure.
+The statement should address professional goals, personal qualities that support effective teaching, and readiness for graduate-level study.

 Letters of Recommendation

-We require two letters from individuals who can attest to the applicant's potential to succeed as a K-6 educator.
-Recommenders should be aware of the applicant's teaching ability, academic performance, and professional conduct.
+Applicants must submit two letters of recommendation from individuals who can speak to their potential as K–6 educators.
+Recommenders should be familiar with the applicant’s teaching ability, academic performance, and professional conduct.

 Additional Requirements

-Applicants must submit a completed Admission Criteria Acknowledgement Form and Program Expectations Form.
-Students who the program places on probation may be ineligible or required to wait 12 months before reapplying if they violate dispositions or if the program removed them previously from FHSU teacher education.
+Applicants must submit a completed Admission Criteria Acknowledgment Form and Program Expectations Form.
+Students placed on probation or previously removed from a teacher education program at Fort Hays State University for failing to meet professional dispositions or program standards may be ineligible for admission or required to wait 12 months before reapplying.

 The Best Value in Higher Education Anywhere